Switzerland is a nation of savers. But many savers aren’t getting the most out of their savings.

 Savings yield rates vary between banks.
 Most Swiss banks also offer several different kinds of savings accounts, and here too, yield rates may vary.

 The general guideline here is: The tighter the restrictions on withdrawals (lower withdrawal limits and longer notice periods), the higher the interest yield rate.
 Banks will often provide higher-yield “investment accounts” which have more restrictions than their regular savings accounts.
-However, getting your money out of this type of account can be a slow process.
+The downside is that there are tight limitations for penalty-free withdrawals.

 Savings accounts with promotional rates

-Young adults and students enjoy the highest yield rates, currently as high as 1.5%.
-However, these promotional rates for youth and student accounts often apply to a limited amount of deposits only.
+Teenagers, young adults, and students benefit from higher interest rates, currently as high as 1.25 percent.
+However, these promotional interest rates for youth and student accounts normally only apply up to a certain limit.

 Savings do not belong in a checking account

-Many savers do not fully understand the difference between a private account (checking account or current account) and a savings account.
-Private accounts are designed for frequent transactions, such as those made with a debit card.
+Many savers do not fully understand the difference between a savings account and a private account (also called a personal account, checking account, or current account).
+Private accounts are designed for frequent transactions, and may be linked to a debit card, for example.
 Savings accounts are designed for long-term savings.

-Private accounts normally offer much lower interest rates than savings accounts, but also have much fewer restrictions on withdrawals and transactions.
+Private accounts normally have much lower interest rates than savings accounts.
+In exchange, they also have much fewer restrictions on withdrawals and transactions than most savings accounts do.

 More on this topic: